Kiyosumi Garden: Features

 The pond has three islands, one of which is connected with a bridge.
 There are iso-watari — this term refers to the stepping stone pathways that lead across shallow parts of the pond.
 When crossing the pond using iso-watari, one can view the fish in the pond.
 It teems with carp, turtles, and waterfowls.
 Its location near the river and the bay attracts a large number of birds.
 There are over 4000 trees in this constricted space.
 Japanese Black pine (Pinus thunbergii) are the dominant trees.
 Purple azaleas, Hydrangea macrophylla, Iris ensata and Taiwan cherry (Prunus campanulata) provide seasonal color.

-The Iwasaki family collected fine and beautiful stones from all over Japan, brought to Tokyo on their steamships and placed around the garden.
-Including the flagstones and iso-watari stones, the total number of stones used is immense and the garden can indeed be perceived as a stone garden.
+The Iwasaki family collected stones from all over Japan, brought to Tokyo on their steamships and placed around the garden.
+Including the flagstones and iso-watari stones, the total number of stones used is immense and the garden can be perceived as a stone garden.